ibexa/documentation-developer/docs/multisite/siteaccess/siteaccess_aware_configuration.md

 #### Merging hash values between scopes

-When you define a hash as semantic config, you sometimes do not want the SiteAccess settings to replace the default or group values, but enrich them by appending new entries.
+When you define a hash as semantic config, you sometimes don't want the SiteAccess settings to replace the default or group values, but enrich them by appending new entries.
 This is possible by using `$processor->mapConfigArray()`, which you must call outside the closure (before or after), so that it's called only once.